Acry/SDL-Ball/docs/Developer/Software-Engineering/lessons_learned.md

-# refactoring - lessons learned
+# Refactoring - lessons learned

-spot singletons
-manager classes are usually the once
+Should have kept the original code structure buildable all the time.

 # classes

-pull out classes as a cpp file
-    see which dependencies are missing.
-    include the file at the place where it was, to make it work
+pull out classes as a cpp file see which dependencies are missing. include the file at the place where it was, to make it work

+## CG

-## opengl
+### opengl

-### change projection
+#### change projection

 get calculation for